BrucePerens/seplos_c/README.md

 >  * Protect yourself by using insulating gloves, shoes with non-conductive soles,
 >    and an insulating helmet.
 >
+>  * Have a second person present, who is trained and able to help you if you
+>    are shocked or injured.
+Go over what you plan to do with that person before
+>    you act.
+>
 >  * Maintain situational awareness and think for yourself!
 There are additional
 >    hazards, both known and unknown.
-Go over what you are doing and the possible
->    risks before you act.
 >
 >  * Don't rush or skip precautions.
 >